Becket-Chimney Corners YMCA: Opportunities for Older Participants

-The Becket-Chimney Corners YMCA offers specialty programs for older campers, such as Construction cabins, for campers interested in carpentry and building skills, and the Adventure Odyssey cabin, for campers interested in rock climbing, bouldering, and backwoods, low-impact camping.
+The Becket-Chimney Corners YMCA offers specialty programs for older campers, such as Construction cabins, for campers interested in carpentry and building skills, and the Adventure Odyssey cabin, for campers interested in rock climbing, bouldering, and backwoods camping.
 One new structure is completed each season.
 The Adventure Odyssey blends sport climbing using a ropes course, climbing tower, various top-roped chimneys on the property, and off-site climbing locations, with off-site camping and hiking.
 The focus of this program is group building and leave-no-trace camping techniques.

 Travel Service Programs

-Each summer since 1963, the Becket-Chimney Corners YMCA sends teenagers around the United States and around the world.
-These teenagers are typically former Becket or Chimney Corner campers who have finished their sophomore year of high school.
-The International Camper Exchange Programs (ICEP) focus on service work and cultural exchange in countries such as Chile, Japan, New Zealand, Peru, Uruguay, Spain and Sweden, each of which lasts for 4-5 weeks.
+Each summer since 1963, the Becket-Chimney Corners YMCA has sent teenagers across the United States and around the world.
+Envoys are typically former Becket or Chimney Corner campers who have finished their sophomore year of high school.
+The International Camper Exchange Programs (ICEP) focus on service work and cultural exchange in countries such as Chile, Japan, New Zealand, Peru, Uruguay, Spain and Sweden, each of which lasts for 4–5 weeks.
 The Teen Leadership and Service (TLS) program combines biking and community service in Vermont and New York State.
 Yellowstone Adventure and Service (YAS) combines adventure activities and service work in Yellowstone National Park and the Grand Tetons.